centreon/centreon-archived/doc/en/installation/common/post_install.rst

 offer (for more information: `our website <https://www.centreon.com>`_).

 .. image:: /_static/images/installation/install_imp_3.png
+   :align: center

-Go to the :ref:`Quick Start<quickstart>` chapter to configure your first monitoring.:align: center
+Configure :ref:`the proxy<impproxy>` to allow the Centreon server to access the internet, and then go to the :ref:`quick start<quickstart>` chapter to configure your first monitoring.